fscatox/socv-step2/README.md

       can call `configure_env()` to perform last minute tweaking.
 Additional customization parameters can be passed as plusargs:

-        - the number of request transactions can be set by command line with `+n_txn=<txn number>`; otherwise, it defaults to 100
+        - the number of request transactions per test sequence can be set by command line with `+n_txn=<txn number>`; otherwise, it defaults to 100

         - the printer file can be set by command line with `+printer_file=<file path>`;